Aephir/HomeAssistantConfig/README.md

 ____
 EVERYTHING IS A WORK IN PROGRESS.
 LOT'S OF STUFF IS COMMENTED OUT WHILE I TRY DIFFERENT THINGS.
 THAT'S NOT LIKELY TO CHANGE ANY TIME SOON :-)

+Some additional scripts, files that contain sensitive information (but where I want to save a "template"), etc. can be found in my [miscellaneous](https://github.com/Aephir/Miscellaneous) repo.

 **Hardware**
 * [Fujitsu Esprimo q520](https://sp.ts.fujitsu.com/dmsp/publications/public/ds-esprimo-q520.pdf) running almost everything described below.
 * [Raspberry Pi 3B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) running hass.io to connect to plant sensors (no bluetooth on Esprimo, plus I want this to be close to the greenhouse once that is set up.
 I'm not sure the main PC would even be within bluetooth range).